Add nodoc comments for Set methods

 Set#flatten_merge needs to remain protected so that it can be called on other instances of Set.
 Take a look at Set#flatten for the example of that.
 I'm not sure it's useful outside that context which is why I favored marking it :nodoc: rather than adding actual documentation.
 That's just my opinion though, so feel free to document this function if you like.

-#3 Updated by Eric Hodel almost 4 years ago
+#3 Updated by Eric Hodel about 4 years ago

 By default, Ruby generates ri with --all so private methods will be picked up.